isamu-isozaki/teamai_test/engineering/dev-backend/distribution/triage.html.md

-   project, but is more of a request for help for installing/configuring/troubleshooting a GitLab instance, close the issue using the ["problems not related to package installation and configuration" response](#for-problems-not-related-to-package-installation-and-configuration).
+   project, but is more of a request for help for installing/configuring/troubleshooting a GitLab instance, close the issue using the ["problems not related to package installation and configuration" response](#for-problems-not-related-to-package-installation-and-configuration/index.html.md).
-1. If an issue doesn't have all necessary information to successfully triage the issue, request the information using the ["issues that lack enough information" response](#for-issues-that-lack-enough-information) and add the `awaiting feedback` label.
+1. If an issue doesn't have all necessary information to successfully triage the issue, request the information using the ["issues that lack enough information" response](#for-issues-that-lack-enough-information/index.html.md) and add the `awaiting feedback` label.
 1. If an issue couldn't be triaged in reasonable time, add the `needs investigation` label to it.
-1. If an issue is identified as a valid one, make it partially triaged by assigning `For Scheduling` label so that it gets scheduled for one of the upcoming milestones (or even `Backlog` milestone).
+1. If an issue is identified as a valid one, make it partially triaged by assigning `For Scheduling` label so that it gets scheduled for one of the upcoming milestones (or even `Backlog` milestone/index.html.md).
 Also apply the severity labels as applicable.
 1. Once an issue is triaged, either partially or fully, add the link to that issue as a comment to the meta issue.
 Preferably in the format of